 Grilling is an art.
 Or, at least, many practices it as so.
 There is nothing like the feeling of pulling your grill out in the warm spring to have your first cookout of the year.
 Most of the best features to look for in grills require alignment with your personal preferences.
 Appearance may draw you in, but that does not mean it will last the test of time.

 It can be disheartening when a grill disappoints and either malfunctions or does not cook sufficiently.
+There are a ton of different types of grills to choose from which is where BarbecueFAQ comes in handy.
 Look for these specific features when purchasing a grill to avoid any problems in heating, cooking, and longevity of your grill.
 Some of these categories may prove more important to different people, so weigh your choices carefully.

 Features to Look For In A Grill

 Decide early on whether you’re searching for a charcoal or gas grill.
 They are vastly different and most already know which is their preference.
 Each has their own advantages and disadvantages.
 There are certain things you can only do on certain grills, and you will have to practice using your fuel of choice to use it most efficiently.

 Charcoal grills are less pricey, but you do need to repeatedly buy charcoal to fuel it.
 Most associate the smokey flavor of grilling to these types of grills.
 Propane is a clean fueling alternative, so there is no leftover carbon escaping as smoke.
 The upfront cost is greater but the use of propane will save money on fuel in the future.
 One of the best benefits of a gas grill is your ability to turn it off right when you’re done, meaning there is no wasted fuel.

 A combination grill can be the greatest option if you cannot decide between the two.
 A combination grill can use either gas or charcoal, so you can use what best fits the occasion.
 Or even whatever fuel you have at hand.